JudBie/File-Permissions-in-Linux/README.md

 - Used `ls -la` command to check file permissions including hidden files
 - Identified one directory named "drafts" and one hidden file ".projects_x.txt"
-- Analyzed the 10-character permission strings for all files and directories
 - Distinguished between regular files and directories in the output

 ## Ref 2: Permission String Analysis